-How blockchain can be the response to major legal issues and what new legal issues will arise in 2018 through its exploitation.
+How blockchain can be the response to major legal issues and what new legal issues will arise in 2018 through its exploitation, here are our predictions.

 The buzzing explosion of new technologies lately is coated with fear because of the growing number of cybersecurity meltdowns spreading all over and paralyzing users and markets.
 Blochchain seems to be the right response to it and below are the top 4 blockchain predictions for 2018 from my colleagues Elisa Rosati and Tommaso Ricci.

 The European Commission has recently started to reinforce European engagement with multiple stakeholders involved in blockchain activities through the launch of the EU Blockchain Observatory and Forum with the scope of highlighting key developments of blockchain technology.

 Although many doubts revolve around the potential of the blockchain in the market, it is not hard to stretch our imagination and realize that it will revolutionize many economic sectors.
 The significant players from traditional areas, like banks, insurances, stock exchanges, logistics, or media companies, are already engaged in pilot projects.
 Blockchain-based solutions are seen as a breakthrough as they bring about high levels of traceability and security in economic transactions online.

 1. Cybersecurity – blockchain as a limitation of liability